fiberseq/fibertools-rs/docs/ft-predict-m6a-help.md

   -k, --keep
           Keep hifi kinetics data

+  -m, --min-ml-score <MIN_ML_SCORE>
+          Set a minimum ML score to keep on instead of using the model specific minimum ML score

   -a, --all-calls
           Keep all m6A calls regardless of how low the ML value is